AkhilSharma90/LLM-Projects/README.md

 - **openai-o1**: This project demonstrates the use of the OpenAI O1 model, which is a specialized model optimized for certain use cases.
 - **expert-agent**: This project show agentic flow with experts using OpenAI models, Customizable and easy to use.
 - **resume-agent**: This project demonstrates a simple chat application that simulates a recruiter for a specific candidate, using Google's Gemini Pro model.
 The chatbot utilizes a knowledge base to answer questions about Mark's experience and qualifications effectively.
+- **content-creator-agent**: This project automates content creation and social media management using AI, specifically via Google's Gemini API and Facebook.
+It leverages current news trends and learns from past popular posts to generate engaging content.
+- **phone-agent**: This project guides you through creating an AI-powered phone assistant using Twilio for voice call handling and Cohere for natural language processing.
+The setup allows users to call a phone number, ask questions, and receive AI-generated responses.

 Each project has a `main.go` file that serves as the entry point and contains the core functionality.